 To meet the extreme energy demands of being an entrepreneur, Lukauskas practices biohacking to perform at a high level and maximize human performance.

-Her current professional and research interests focus on the convergence of power of the flux networks, platform/network governance, biohacking and artificial intelligence for fast decision making.
+Her current professional and research interests focus on platform/network governance, the convergence of power of the flux networks, and collective intelligence for fast and future-proof strategic decision-making.

-Additionally, she became the first female Governor 2020-2021 of the District 1462 (Lithuania) was invited to join as the Member at the Membership Committee of Rotary International (USA) 2020-2023.
-Viktorija is also the Founder and Charter President 2018-2020 of the Lituanica International Rotary Club, became the Paul Harris Fellow (PHF) in 2015 and received the National Rotary Award in 2019.
+Additionally, she became the first-ever woman Governor of Rotary International in Lithuania in 2020-2021 and a Member of the global Membership Growth Committee in 2020-2023.
+She became the Paul Harris Fellow (PHF) in 2015 and received the National Rotary Award in 2019.

 How this project started